cgtinker/gh_pages_react_app/README.md

 Generic: (`$ git worktree add <directory-name> <branch-name>`)
 ```

-Start the docker container and deploy
+Start the docker container (interactive container, use npm start for the default localhost workflow)
 ```
 $./dockerrun.sh (start container )
-$npm run predeploy (within the container)
 ```

 Copy and push to git